FaisalAljazaeri/lesson-w04d02-oojs/README.md

 **NOTE:** When deciding if there are enough seats available, remember that the driver takes up 1 seat, but is NOT counted as a passenger in passengerCount().
 You can assume the driver is the owner.

-### Gladiator Arena - Homework

-Fork and clone the [Gladiator Arena Homework](https://github.com/sei-relativity/hw-w04d02-js-gladiator) repo to find the Homework requirements and to get started coding.

 -------

 ## Closing / Questions